 Step 9: Annotate and send the impression

-Prepare the finalized impression for shipping by securing it in a shipping container in a manner appropriate for the impression material.
-Any distortion occurring during transportation may be replicated in the final product.
-Alternatively, utilize a laser scanner to capture the impression digitally and transmit the scanned image to the manufacturer electronically.
-Regardless of the method chosen, provide annotations detailing any abnormalities observed in the ear canal or specific requests for differences in the final otoplastic compared to the impression.
-Identify any indentations in the impression caused by bumps in the ear, as failure to do so may lead the technician to assume they result from a flawed impression technique and fill them.
-If the ear canal exhibits notable mobility during jaw movement, mark the mobile region unless the impression was taken with the jaw open.
+By this time you should have the final impression ready to be shipped.
+Any distortion that might happen during transport can also be repeated in the final product.
+Or use a laser scanner to digitally capture the impression and forward the scanned image to the manufacturer electronically.
+Irrespective of the method used, annotations should be made that shall include notes of any abnormalities of the ear canal that were observed or specific requests regarding a desired otoplastic variation from the impressionに.
+If any indentations appear in the impression from the bumps in the ear, then this should be highlighted as high lighting the elements will lead the technician to assume that they are due to incorrect impression technique and proceed to fill them.
+If the aural canal shows significant motion with jaw excursion, outline the mobile area unless the impression was made with the jaw in a state of abduction.

 Step 10: Clean up